backstage/backstage/docs/getting-started/homepage.md

 ### Use the default template

-There is a default home page template ([storybook link](https://backstage.io/storybook/?path=/story/plugins-home-templates--default-template)) which we will use to set up our home page.
-Checkout the [blog post announcement](https://backstage.io/blog/2022/01/25/backstage-homepage-templates) about the Backstage home page templates for more information.
+There is a default homepage template ([storybook link](https://backstage.io/storybook/?path=/story/plugins-home-templates--default-template)) which we will use to set up our homepage.
+Checkout the [blog post announcement](https://backstage.io/blog/2022/01/25/backstage-homepage-templates) about the Backstage homepage templates for more information.

 <!-- TODO for later: detailed instructions for using one of these templates. -->

-### Composing your Home Page
+### Composing your homepage

-Composing a Home Page is no different from creating a regular React Component, i.e. the App Integrator is free to include whatever content they like.
-However, there are components developed with the Home Page in mind.
+Composing a homepage is no different from creating a regular React Component, i.e. the App Integrator is free to include whatever content they like.
+However, there are components developed with the homepage in mind.
 If you are looking for components to use when composing your homepage, you can take a look at the [collection of Homepage components](https://backstage.io/?path=/story/plugins-home-components) in storybook.
 If you don't find a component that suits your needs but want to